Programme Management - Managing Successful Programmes (MSP®)

 MSP Qualifications and Distance Learning

 The APM Group runs the MSP accreditation scheme on behalf of the UK Cabinet Office.
-There are currently three levels of MSP qualification, these are:
+There are currently three levels of MSP qualification:

 MSP Advanced Practitioner